 (…existing texts…)

 EAP-RP signaling as defined in IETF RFC 5295 and IETF RFC 6696 is used to validate the mutual possession of rRK between the STA and the TTP.
-EAP-RP signaling is encapsulated using a FILS Wrapped Data element in the Authentication frame.
-The AP unwraps the encapsulated EAP-RP packet received from the STA in the FILS Wrapped Data element and forwards the EAP-RP packet to the TTP using a transport that is out of scope of this standard.
-When the AP receives an EAP-RP packet from the TTP, the AP forwards the packet to the STA by encapsulating the EAP-RP packet in the FILS Wrapped Data element of the Authentication frame.
+EAP-RP signaling is encapsulated using a (#7044)Wrapped Data element in the Authentication frame.
+The AP unwraps the encapsulated EAP-RP packet received from the STA in the (#7044)Wrapped Data element and forwards the EAP-RP packet to the TTP using a transport that is out of scope of this standard.
+When the AP receives an EAP-RP packet from the TTP, the AP forwards the packet to the STA by encapsulating the EAP-RP packet in the (#7044)Wrapped Data element of the Authentication frame.

 (…existing texts…)